 When teaching Geography our aims are:

-- to provide a range of experiences from which the children can develop the relevant geographical skills, knowledge and understanding
+- to provide a range of experiences from which the children can develop the relevant geographical skills, knowledge and understanding to equip the children to think critically, think spatially, use maps and visual images, analyse and present information

-- to encourage and develop the children's interest in the wider world through first hand experience and the complementary use of secondary sources.
+- to encourage and develop the children's interest in the wider world through firsthand experience and the complementary use of secondary sources

-- to develop children's sense of identity, within both local and wider perspectives, thus enhancing their understanding and sensitivity towards the Earth and its peoples.
+- to develop children's sense of identity, within both local and wider perspectives, thus enhancing their understanding and sensitivity towards the Earth and its peoples

 We appreciate that children need to develop a series of geographical skills in order to help them make sense of the world around them.
 These include being able to: